How to make products enjoyable to use.

 Design of Everyday Things is not well written and is unenjoyable to read.

-The poor writing is not counterweighed with intellectual heft.
-DoET falls into the category of a Blinkist book, that is, a book with 15 minutes of ideas spread across 200 pages of bad writing.
-If you buy it, buy it in an airport.
+DoET falls into the category of a Blinkist book.
+That is, 15 minutes of ideas spread across 200 pages.

 I call the signalling component of affordances 'signifiers' [page 13]

 I call the combined information available to us the 'system image' [page 31]